jhordyess/vanilla-sass-boilerplate/README.md

 ## Features

 - Vanilla JavaScript: Write modern JavaScript code without any frameworks or libraries.
-- Sass: Utilize the power of Sass to create maintainable and organized CSS styles.
+- Sass: Utilize the power of Sass to create maintainable and organized CSS styles. (v.
+1.86.0)
-- Vite: Enjoy a fast development experience with Vite's blazing-fast build tooling.
+- Vite: Enjoy a fast development experience with Vite's blazing-fast build tooling. (v.
+6.2.2)

 ## Getting Started